Announcements

 History of Laity Sunday

-Methodism, in all its roots, has a long history celebrating and recognizing the ministry of the laity.
+Methodism, in all its roots, has a long history celebrating and recognising the ministry of the laity.
 In the early days of American Methodism, the laity served and maintained congregations between visits of the circuit riders.
 Today, lay people are the frontline of daily ministry at the workplace, in the home, and within the community.

 The Early Days